 This device is a digital USB voltmeter that allows you to measure voltage automatically.
-It can provide quite precises digital measures for low DC voltage (0.01 Volt precision), but works as well for higher voltage, including AC, up to 250V (RMS), with a precision of 3%.
+It can provide quite accurate digital measures for low DC voltage (0.01 Volt accuracy), but works as well for higher voltage, including AC, up to 250V (RMS), with an accuracy of 3%.

 The modules provides immediate reading on USB, and can also store measures on the device internal flash for later retrieval when connected again by USB.

 This device can be connected directly to an Ethernet network using a YoctoHub-Ethernet, to a WiFi network using a YoctoHub-Wireless-n and to a GSM network using a YoctoHub-GSM.